 3. Let Them Know Their Transportation Options

 Depending on your ceremony location, you’ll have different options for transportation.
-You can take a limousine, party bus, car, taxi, or Uber/Lyft.
+You can take a limousine, mini bus, car, taxi, or Uber/Lyft.
 For some locations, however, a taxi, Uber, or Lyft would be too expensive.

 It’s a good idea to know in advance the transportation options for your location and share the information with your guests to help them plan.